-The name, age, period of service and the title of each of our executive officers as of February 20, 2015 are listed below.
+The name, age, period of service and the title of each of our executive officers as of February 21, 2014 are listed below.

-Andrew R. Lane, age 55, has served as our president and chief executive officer ("CEO") since September 2008 and our chairman of the board since December 2009.
-He has served as a director of MRC Global Inc. since September 2008.
+Andrew R. Lane, age 54, has served as our president and chief executive officer ("CEO") since September 2008 and our chairman of the board since December 2009.
+He has also served as a director of MRC Global Inc. since September 2008.
 From December 2004 to December 2007, he served as executive vice president and chief operating officer of Halliburton Company, where he was responsible for Halliburton's overall operational performance.
 Prior to that, he held a variety of leadership roles within Halliburton.
 Mr. Lane received a B.S. in mechanical engineering from Southern Methodist University in 1981 (cum laude).
 He also completed the Advanced Management Program (A.M.P.) at Harvard Business School in 2000.

-James E. Braun, age 55, has served as our executive vice president and chief financial officer since November 2011.
+James E. Braun, age 54, has served as our executive vice president and chief financial officer since November 2011.
 Prior to joining the Company, Mr. Braun served as chief financial officer of Newpark Resources, Inc. since 2006.
 Newpark provides drilling fluids and other products and services to the oil and gas exploration and production industry, both inside and outside of the U.S. Before joining Newpark, Mr. Braun held a variety of leadership positions with Baker Hughes Incorporated, a leading provider of drilling, formation evaluation, completion and production products and services to the worldwide oil and gas industry.
 Mr. Braun is a CPA and was formerly a partner with Deloitte & Touche.
 Mr. Braun received a B.A. in accounting from the University of Illinois at Urbana-Champaign.

-Daniel J. Churay, age 52, has served as our executive vice president-corporate affairs, general counsel and corporate secretary since May 2012.
+Daniel J. Churay, age 51, has served as our executive vice president corporate affairs, general counsel and corporate secretary since May 2012.
 In his current role, Mr. Churay manages the Company's human resources, legal, risk and compliance, external and government affairs and certain shared services functions.
 He also acts as corporate secretary to the Company's board of directors.
 Prior to May 2012, Mr. Churay served as executive vice president and general counsel since August 2011 and as our corporate secretary since November 2011.
 From December 2010 to June 2011, he served as president and CEO of Rex Energy Corporation, an independent oil and gas company.
 From September 2002 to December 2010, Mr. Churay served as executive vice president, general counsel and secretary of YRC Worldwide Inc., a transportation and logistics company.
 Mr. Churay received a bachelor's degree in economics from the University of Texas and a juris doctorate from the University of Houston Law Center, where he was a member of the Law Review.

-Gary A. Ittner, age 62, has served as senior vice president of valves, fittings, flanges, alloys and oilfield supplies since September 2014.
-Prior to that, he served as executive vice president of supply chain management since August 2013.
+Gary A. Ittner, age 61, has served as executive vice president of supply chain management since August 2013.
 Prior to this role, he served as executive vice president of corporate strategy, mergers and acquisitions since September 2012.
 From September 2010 to May 2012, he served as our executive vice president of global supply chain management and as our chief administrative officer.
 Prior to that, he served as our executive vice president-supply chain management from October 2008 to September 2010.
-Mr. Ittner began working at MRC in 1971 following his freshman year at the University of Cincinnati and joined the Company full-time following his graduation in 1974.
+Mr. Ittner began working at MRC in 1971 following his freshman year at the University of Cincinnati and joined MRC full-time following his graduation in 1974.